‘Blue Bloods’: Why Characters Aren’t Wearing Masks in Season 11

 The characters of Blue Bloods weren’t wearing masks in the premiere of season 11.
 But the season does take place during the pandemic.
 That means Eddie (Vanessa Ray), Jamie (Will Estes), and more will be walking the streets uncovered.
 The showrunner explained the reason behind the decision.

-‘Blue Bloods’ Season 11 takes place during the pandemic
+‘Blue Bloods’ Season 11 takes place after the pandemic

 That was the only story that acknowledged the pandemic.
 But there possibly will be more.
 Showrunner Kevin Wade previously told ET Canada it wasn’t possible to avoid covering it.

 “I don’t think you can run far away from it, it’s something I’ve been talking about with our writers, with [showrunners] Warren Leight from Law & Order and Glenn Caron from Bull and with a lot of people, just how do you go back embrace it and yet how not have it drive the show, because at the end of the day we were never sort of making a documentary of life,” Wade said.

 The characters weren’t seen wearing masks in the premiere episode.
 This was mostly because the producer doesn’t like to see the actors covered up.

 “On the other hand, on a purely practical level I don’t want to watch masked actors, particularly,” showrunner Kevin Wade told Deadline.
 “Now, I’ve seen other shows that are doing it and it feels, on the one hand, true and on another hand, anachronistic.
 The decision we’ve made was not to play the show that way.”